TatsunoriMarumo/myBCIT-Guide/docs/index.md

 Congratulations!
 You got accepted to become a member of a top collage in Canada🤞 This documentation would guide you what you need to do before the first day at BCIT and navigate how to use [**myBCIT**](https://my.bcit.ca/), which is the website needed for

-1. Pay tuition
+1. Paying tuition
-2. Set up BCIT email
+2. Setting up BCIT email
-3. Apply for U-Pass
+3. Applying for U-Pass